alhajee/ckan/doc/theming/htmx.rst

 Implementing new features with htmx
 -----------------------------------

-``htmx`` give us the flexibility to implement new dynamic features in CKAN by implementing new endpoints that returns the partial HTML that we want to insert into the page.
+``htmx`` give us the flexibility to implement new dynamic features in FMLD by implementing new endpoints that returns the partial HTML that we want to insert into the page.
 The **Follow** / **Unfollow** logic is a great example of this and we will explain the thought process behind it in this section.